 Browns Restaurant at Ardtara Country House:

 Good food has always been a point of pride at Ardtara, and guests enjoy the intimacy of the small house which allows the time to build up a rapport with staff.

-Although meals may also be served in the conservatory or bar, the main dining room was previously a snooker room and still has the full Victorian skylight and original hunting frieze, making an unusual setting for fine dining.
+Although meals may also be served in the conservatory or bar, the main dining room - which was previously a snooker room and still has the full Victorian skylight and original hunting frieze - makes an unusual setting for fine dining.

 This is the fourth restaurant in the Browns Group, which has two excellent restaurants in Derry City (Browns Restaurant & Champagne Lounge and Browns in Town) and one just outside Letterkenny, in Co Donegal (Browns on the Green, at Letterkenny Golf Club).
 All are testament to the high standards and superb organisation of Executive Chef and co-owner, Ian Orr (GCGuides Chef of the Year, 2013), who is committed to showcasing the local foods of the region and has assembled an outstanding team in each location.

-A native of Northern Ireland who travelled to gain experience and quite recently returned with an impressive CV, Eddie shares Ian Orr's philosophy of food.
-The 'best of local' provides the basis for his skilful cooking, including produce grown in the gardens at Ardtara.
+The 'best of local' provides the basis for skilful cooking by the Browns team, including produce grown in the gardens at Ardtara.